-In 1927, Alister MacKenzie was commissioned to redesign all of the bunkers.
+Then, in 1927, Alister MacKenzie was commissioned to redesign all of the bunkers.
 From that point on, the Cal Club’s reputation started to take off.
 Known for his exquisite skill set when it came to bunkering, MacKenzie’s touch brought life to the fairways of the Cal Club.

 Now, the Cal Club may very well be one of the best golf courses in America if not the world.

-From the 1st hole, a gentle par-5 opener with one of the better green complexes on the course, to the par-3 sixth hole, a golfer would never guess that by the time they reach the green on the mid-length par-3, with its green falling away gently from the tee, that they would have climbed to one of the highest points on the golf course and what must be some 150 feet of elevation change from the first tee.
+From the 1st hole, a gentle par-5 opener with one of the better green complexes on the course, to the par-3 6th, a golfer would never guess that by the time they reach the green on the mid-length par-3, with its green falling away gently from the tee, that they would have climbed to one of the highest points on the golf course and what must be some 150 feet of elevation change from the 1st green.

-The sixth hole is the first of what is a great collection of par-3s — a mid-length three shot hole with a green that falls away from the tee.
+The 6th hole is the first of what is a great collection of par-3s — a mid-length three shot hole with a green that falls away from the tee.
 The bunkers short tell golfers “don’t miss here,” but a closely shaved bank on the back of the green awaits those who go long.

-The seventh is another of the new Phillips holes and a stunner.
+The 7th is another of the new Phillips holes and a stunner.
 A true cape hole with a hazard that comes into play from both the tee and on the approach, the peninsula like green location is gorgeous and the tee-shot tempts you to cut off more than you can chew.

-From eight to fourteen, Cal Club may have few matches in the world.
-Without going into too much detail, it’s simply a great stretch.
-The eighth is a beautiful par-3 with an interesting knoll front right which bounds golf balls on to the green, the ninth is a bold choice in routing with a blind tee shot up and over a ridge, the eleventh is a shorter par-4 sweeping left to a green location that is second to none, twelve is a breathtaking par-3 playing from a tee set beneath the clubhouse to a green set on a ridge line and guarded by some of the more spectacular bunkering on the course and so on.

-Saving you the details of a hole by hole description, it’s enough to say that the eleventh green isn’t the only thing that’s second to none about the Cal Club…the entire course is more of the same.
+From the 8th to the 14th, Cal Club may have few competitors in the world.
+Without going into too much detail, it’s simply a great stretch of holes.
+The 8th is a beautiful par-3 with an interesting knoll front right bounding golf balls on to the green, the 9th is a bold choice in routing with a blind tee shot up and over a ridge, the 11th is a shorter par-4 sweeping left to a green location that is second to none, 12 is a breathtaking par-3 playing from a tee set beneath the clubhouse to a green set on a ridge line and guarded by some of the more spectacular bunkering on the course and the list goes on.
+It’s enough to say that the 11th green isn’t the only thing that’s second to none about the Cal Club…the entire course is more of the same.

 Kyle Phillips has done a wonderful job of restoring what was and is one of the best golf courses to be found anywhere.
 Width, beautiful bunkering, smart and strong routing, a spectacular property and bold greens all add up to one hec of a course — a remarkable example of golden age architecture.